tensorflow/tensorflow/g3doc/Tutorials/Toy/Ch-4.md

     -   Take the last inserted function in the worklist.
     -   Run the intra-procedural shape inference on this function.
-    -   If the intra-procedural shape inference can't complete, it returns a Function that needs to be inferred first.
+    -   If the intra-procedural shape inference can't complete, it returns a FuncOp that needs to be inferred first.
 In this case, queue this new function and continue.
 Otherwise the inference succeeded and we can pop from the queue.